 Identify Key Features

-Each hospital has unique needs, but there are some essential features that should be standard in any robust HMS.
+Hospitals are distinct and many have similar needs, yet some fundamental aspects of good HMS are universal.
 These include patient scheduling, billing and revenue cycle management, electronic health records (EHR) integration, and data analytics.
-For administrators, features like reporting dashboards and analytics tools allow for better decision-making and performance tracking.
-Knowing which features are most important to your facility can help you shortlist vendors that match your requirements.
+For administrators, tools with reporting dashboards analytical functionalities provide a better-informed decision making and performance management.
+By understanding which features are most relevant to your facility, you can narrow down vendors that can meet your needs.

 Vendor Reputation and Support